stanleynyoro/Net-Promoter-Score/README.md

 # Net Promoter Score with Python

 Net Promoter Score (NPS) is an indicator that measures customers' loyalty.
-It can be used alongsided other customer measurement indicators such as customer satisfaction index and brand health index.
+It can be used alongside other customer measurement indicators such as customer satisfaction index and brand health index.

 The higher the NPS score, the greater the loyalty customers have towards a company, brand, service etc.